stackbit-projects/perpetual-lime-d87d1/content/pages/index.md

   - type: hero_section
     title: Premium Door Hinges Manufacturer
     subtitle: >-
-      We are manufacturer and supplier of premium stainless steel hinges from Hyderabad, Telangana.
+      We are manufacturer and supplier of premium Mild Steel & Stainless steel hinges from Hyderabad, Telangana.
 We manufacture stainless steel door hinges of highest quality and guage as per your requirement.
     actions:
       - label: Learn More
         url: /features